Are you a foodie looking for a unique addition to your cooking palette?

 Dorset Naga peppers (hybrids) are added to give MORE heat and flavour.
 Hybrid Nagas are between 923,000 1,067,286 SHU.

 How hot is the sauce?
 By comparison, jalapeño peppers are only about 2000-8000 SHU.

 List of Ingredients

 Vinegar, Onion, Mango, Scotch Bonnet peppers, Turmeric, Corn Syrup, Lime Juice, Mustard, Naga Peppers, Garlic.

 *Bajan Tyga is made with gluten free ingredients.

 Something (on top of the aforementioned hot pepper health benefits) which sets the Bajan Tyga apart from other hot sauces is our use of turmeric root.
 Curcumin, the main active ingredient in turmeric, has powerful anti-inflammatory effects and is a very strong antioxidant.
 Also, I believe the aroma and taste is superior to using turmeric powder.

 Only 4 mg of sodium per teaspoon!
 This is way less sodium than other hot sauces which claim to have way less sodium!

-The infamous Triple R will be available in super limited batches soon.
+The infamous Triple R is available in super limited batches.
 This sauce’s base is Bajan Tyga, so it tastes flavourful, but beware – It’s a creeper!
 Some have told me that it’s the hottest non-extract sauce ever made.